AlxisHenry/epitech/README.md

   ./sync.sh -t WEB -c 501 -p -T STG_11
   ./sync.sh --type WEB --code 500 --project --team STG_11

-Note: If you don't specify an option, the program will ask you.
+Note: If you dont specify an option, the program will ask you.

 Note: You can use the interactive mode by running the program without any option.
   ./sync.sh